rpsmith77/nyc-subway-map/README.md

 ## Advanced Configuration

--   Adjust LED brightness in  setup()  using  FastLED.setBrightness()
+-   Adjust LED brightness in  setup()  using  FastLED.setBrightness() (currently set to 5)
--   Change  json_doc_size  if you encounter JSON parsing errors
+-   Change  json_doc_size  if you encounter JSON parsing errors (currently 200KB)
--   Enable  DEBUG  mode for additional diagnostics
+-   Modify WebSocket reconnection parameters (WS_MAX_BACKOFF and WS_MAX_ATTEMPTS)

 ## Credits

 This project uses:

--   MTAPI  for interfacing with MTA data
+-   Modified MTAPI with added WebSocket support for interfacing with MTA data
 -   FastLED  for LED control
 -   ArduinoJson  for JSON parsing
 -   ArduinoWebsockets  for WebSocket communication